Narcolepsy Network estimates 200,000 American men and women are living with the chronic neurological disorder called Narcolepsy.

 If you do experience these types of symptoms, how do they impact your Activities of Daily Living (ADL).

 Maybe your doctor prescribed a medication to control your Narcolepsy symptoms.

 Taking medicines like Adderall or Ritalin to help keep your symptoms in check will benefit your rating a lot.

 Other types of health issues like heart disease, mental disorders, or metabolic conditions can sway the frequency of your attacks.

 Start Your Application Today

 Hopefully all the information we shared about Narcolepsy and Over 50 Life Insurance has you feeling confident.
 Life insurance shouldn’t be scary.

 Keep in mind, there are always quality life insurers willing to offer coverage despite your Narcolepsy.

 Sure you may pay a bit more than the average person but isn’t protecting your family worth it?

-We are always available to walk you through the application process until you have coverage secured.
+I am always available to walk you through the application process until you have coverage secured.